Scott B. Hayashi

-Scott B. Hayashi (born December 9, 1953) is the eleventh and current bishop of the Episcopal Diocese of Utah.
+Scott B. Hayashi (born December 9, 1953) was the eleventh bishop of the Episcopal Diocese of Utah.

 Early life and family

 Hayashi was born in Tacoma, Washington on December 9, 1953.
 He was educated at the University of Washington, where awarded a Bachelor of Arts degree in social work.
 Then he attended Harvard Divinity School, earning a Master of Divinity degree in 1981.
 While at Harvard, Hayashi met his wife, Amy Perlman O'Donnell, who was then a student at Episcopal Divinity School.
 They have three daughters: Elisabeth, Miyuki, and Katherine.

 Priestly career

 He was ordained in the Anglican ministry in 1984.
 His first pastoral appointments were as the vicar of St. John the Baptist Episcopal Mission and St. Dunstan's Episcopal Mission, both in Washington state, 1984–1989.
 Afterwards, he was rector of the Episcopal Church of the Good Shepherd in Ogden, Utah, 1989–1998; then rector of Christ Church Episcopal Church in Portola Valley/Woodside, California, 1998–2005; and canon to the ordinary in the Episcopal Diocese of Chicago, 2005–2010.